-Although Ochs and Robinson have collaborated in various groups for more than 20 years – including in the trio What We Live with bassist Lisle Ellis – their duo is a recent phenomenon, having developed over the past couple of years.
+Although Ochs and Robinson have collaborated in various groups for 3 decades now, their duo is a more recent phenomenon, having developed over the past 10 years.
 Ochs says: “Our playing together has evolved to a really special place, I think.
-We’re definitely coming out of the tradition of horn-drum duos from John Coltrane & Rashied Ali to Wadada Leo Smith & Billy Higgins, but we’ve found our own space after a long stretch of shows together.
+We’re definitely coming out of the tradition of horn-drum duos from John Coltrane & Rashied Ali to Wadada Leo Smith & Louis Moholo-Moholo, but we’ve found our own space after a long stretch of shows together.
 Our set will include new, original material, with some high-energy playing and things that are more spatial, as well as some homages to more popular music.
 In a sparse setting like this, the music hits a listener right away – nothing is obscured, everything is clear.”

 1991 to 1998 in The Glenn Spearman Double Trio.

 1994 to 2002, What We Live, a trio - initated by bassist Lisle Ellis - that recorded many CDs and added incredible guests for special concerts/recordings including Dave Douglas, Wadada Leo Smith, Nels Cline, John Zorn, Miya Masaoka, Saadet Turkoz and Chris Brown, among others.

 2000 to 2010 - Robinson was part of the Larry Ochs Sax & Drumming Core featuring drummer Scott Amendola, as well as Satoko Fujii and Natsuki Tamura from 2007 - 2010.

 2003, 2005 – Robinson performed in Rova’s first two iterations of Electric Ascension.